lcov29/knowledgeBase/SoftwareDevelopment/WebDevelopment/Backend/nodeJS/http/nodeJS_http.md

 ```
 * convenience method for get requests
 * very similar to [_http.request()_](#request)
-* callback has to concume the response data
+* callback has to consume the response data

 <br>
 <br>